 How does it work?

-The UK LLC provides a secure ‘trusted research environment’.
-This is a safe place in which the data from these studies can be stored, curated and analysed by approved researchers.
-All data in the UK LLC is anonymised, preventing anyone from discovering the identity of study participants.
-At no point in any process do UK LLC staff or researchers see names, addresses or other possible identifiers (e.g. NHS ID).
+All the data in the UK LLC TRE is de-personalised, preventing anyone from discovering the identity of any study participants.
+At no point in any process do UK LLC staff or researchers see names, addresses or other identifiers (e.g. NHS ID).
 All staff and researchers are subject to strict user agreements designed to protect the confidentiality of every single participant.

-The UK LLC puts processes in place to make sure the data is as accurate and well organised as possible.
-The UK LLC then share these processed data, within the trusted research environment, with researchers in order to conduct COVID-19 research.
+The UK LLC has put in place processes to make sure the data is curated and as well organised as possible.
+The UK LLC only grant access to this processed data, within the TRE, to approved and authorised researchers in order to conduct COVID-19 research.

 We will explain:

 This privacy notice is intended to be clear and does not cover every single way we handle your personal information in detail.
 We are happy to provide further information on request.
 You can do this by emailing us at email@example.com

 1. Collaborating studies and their contact details